FarronF/limerick-council-meetings/meetings/2023/05/03-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 3rd May 2023.md

 made available for the various projects, which was also welcomed.
 They also noted that the

-works proposed in the Schedule was well distributed throughout the District.--- 3
+works proposed in the Schedule was well distributed throughout the District.
+---
+3

 The Members referred to the funding made available for the N21 Newcastle West and